codeforamerica/form-flow/README.md

 A convenience live template for SSN inputs is provided through `cfa:inputSSN`.

+### State

+The state input provides a dropdown with all the US states pre-populated in it, in the format of state code to state name, like so:

+`MA - Massachusetts`

+The value saved from this input is the selected state's code.
+Example `MA`.

+### Submit Button

+Submit button will submit form data to the server and will move you along to the next screen, providing data validation was successful.

+Optional parameters:

+* `classes` - the CSS style(s) to use.
+Default is `button button--primary`
+* `text` - the name of the button.
+Default is `Submit`

+### Continue Button

+The Continue Button input will simply pass the user onto the next screen in the flow.
+No form data is submitted.

+Optional parameter:

+* `text` - the name of the button.
+Default is `Continue`

 ### Money

 Money inputs are used to gather monetary values.
 Visually, they are displayed as a single input with